-- at a Practice Assessment Panel; - where the department is advised that a LADO meeting has been convened or a referral is made to the department from a LADO meeting ; - following a DBS (formerly CRB) check; - from a student e.g. declaration to Head of Department of a criminal conviction; - by a student's tutor or practice assessor that the student is experiencing serious personal and/or academic difficulties; - as a result of student's conduct e.g. poor attendance, plagiarism, academic dishonesty, oppressive or discriminatory behaviour or behaviour in conflict with HCPC Standards of conduct, performance and ethics.
+- at a Practice Assessment Panel; - where the department is advised that a LADO meeting has been convened or a referral is made to the department from a LADO meeting; - following a DBS (formerly CRB) check; - from a student e.g. declaration to the Social Work Programme Director of a criminal conviction; - by a student's tutor or practice assessor that the student is experiencing serious personal and/or academic difficulties; - as a result of student's conduct e.g. poor attendance, plagiarism, academic dishonesty, oppressive or discriminatory behaviour or behaviour in conflict with HCPC Standards of conduct, performance and ethics.